nestdotland/roadmap/README.md

 I don't know what to call it.
 It is just a function that checks if the client is a browser and sends raw data or webpage accordingly. similar to what `deno.land/x` does.

-> why "Nest Land" as the name and not "nestdotland"?
+> why "Nest" as the name and not "nestdotland"?

 I don't think punctuation should be part of the name.
-And the name "Nest - Land" is simpler to use than "Nest - Dot - Land".
+And the name "Nest" is simpler to use than "Nest - Dot - Land".
+This won't be a trademark problem as we are not in the same industry and Google's Nest products.

 #### Authentication